 Poor (Provided a basic implementation strategy but lacks a clear understanding of the project scope and detailed deliverables (multi-disciplinary).)
-2.5 Unacceptable (Does not demonstrate a basic implementation strategy linked with the construction programme and project objectives.)
-0 Criter a 2: Tenderer's Expertise and Resources 45 2.1 Management Organogram and Key Staff 2.1.1 Provide an adequately resourced project organogram with supporting CV's and qualifications: Good (Submitted an organogram and including the necessary mechanisms to ensure that staff performs at the required levels.
-The plan is to demonstrate that all disciplines, activities and sub-contractors will be managed and implemented successfully.
-Key team members are to be registered with the required professional bodies (e.g. ECSA, SACPCMP, SACQSP, SACAP).
-Key team members are to have performed work of a similar nature.)
-10 Acceptable (Provided a detailed organogram with appropriately qualified and experienced key team members.
-The project team is to be able to implement a multi-disciplinary project including management of domestic, selected and direct subcontractors.
-Key team members are to be registered with the required professional bodies (e.g. ECSA, SACPCMP, SACQSP, SACAP).
-Key team members are to have performed work of a similar nature.)
-7.5 Poor (Provided a basic project organogram but are not convincing that the project team is capable of meeting the project objectives.
+4 Unacceptable (Does not demonstrate a basic implementation strategy linked with the construction programme and project objectives.)
+0 Criter ia 2: Tenderer's Expertise and Resources 45 2.1 Management Organogram and Key Staff 2.1.1 Provide an adequately resourced project organogram with supporting CV's, qualifications and professional registration (where required): Good (Submitted a comprehensive and detailed organogram, including the necessary mechanisms to ensure that staff performs at the required levels.
+The plan is to demonstrate that all disciplines, activities and subcontractors will be managed and implemented successfully.
+Key team members are to have performed work of a similar nature and be professional registered (where required) 5 Acceptable (Provided a detailed organogram with appropriately qualified and experienced key team members.
+The project team is to be able to implement a multi-disciplinary project including management of domestic, selected and direct subcontractors Key team members are to have performed work of a similar nature and be professional registered (where required) 4 Poor (Provided a basic project organogram but are not convincing that the project team is capable of meeting the project objectives.
 Comprehensive CV's and qualifications of key team members are not adequate.)
-2.5 Unacceptable (Does not demonstrate that the project organogram and project team will be able to meet the project objectives.)
-0 2.1.2 Contractor Project Manager (CPM) (10 years minimum post registration experience) If CPM has \ge 20 years' appropriate experience and has completed similar projects successfully in the last 5 years.
-10 If CPM has \geq 15 years' appropriate experience and has completed similar projects successfully in the last 5 years.
-8 If CPM has \geq 10 years' appropriate experience and has completed similar projects successfully in the last 5 years.
-4 If CPM has \geq 10 years' appropriate experience but has NOT completed a similar project in last 5 years, regardless of other experience.
-0 2.1.3 Site Agent (7 years minimum experience, professional project management registration required): If SA has \geq 15 years' appropriate experience and has completed similar projects successfully in the last 5 years.
-10
+2 Unacceptable (Does not demonstrate that the project organogram and project team will be able to meet the project objectives.)
+0 2.1.2 Contract's Manager (10 years minimum experiene and Professionally Registered as a Pr CM) Should the Contract's Manager not be professional registered as a Pr CM, only 50% of the available points will be allocated in line with the experience.
+If Contract's Manager has ≥ 20 years' appropriate experience and has completed similar projects successfully in the last 5 years.
+10 If Contract's Manager has ≥ 15 years' appropriate experience and has completed similar projects successfully in the last 5 years.
+8 If Contract's Manager has ≥ 10 years' appropriate experience and has completed similar projects successfully in the last 5 years.
+4 If Contract's Manager has ≥ 10 years' appropriate experience but has NOT completed a similar project in last 5 years, regardless of other experience.
+0